sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub-(Internal-Developers).md

 git log
 ```

-## Typical Workflow with Git
+## Typical Workflow with Git (

 Now that you have a local copy of SU2 from the GitHub repository, you can begin to make changes to the codebase.
 This section gives an example of the typical workflow for making changes to the code, committing them locally, and then pushing your changes to the remote GitHub repository.

-The basic steps are as follows:
+Please read the "Code Reviews" section of the wiki before making changes to familiarize yourself with the requirements for a good code change.

+In the SU2 repository, the master branch represents the latest stable major or minor release (3.0, 3.2.9, etc.), it should only be modified during version releases.
+Work on the code takes place on the develop branch.
+When a repository is cloned, all of the branches are as well, and so no additional work is necessary to acquire the development branch.
+However, you must tell git to switch to the development branch, which can be done with the "checkout" command

+    ```
+    git checkout develop
+    ```

+Now that changes will be on top of the development branch, code changes can be made.
+This next section describes the steps for creating a pull request.

+1. Create a new branch for making your changes.
+    ```
+    git checkout -b fixquadvol
+    ```
+Additionally, create a branch with the same name on the SU2 github repository

 1. Make changes to the existing files (using your favorite text editor or integrated development environment, IDE) or add local files or folders to be tracked and compared against the global repo files.